 The demand for UI benefits continues to remain at unusually high levels since more people are staying on unemployment longer.
-As reported in the November 2011 California Labor Market Review (released December 2011), based on the Bureau of Labor Statistics Model and Current Population Survey, 45.3 percent, or almost one million, of those unemployed have been so for 27 weeks or more and approximately 33.3 percent of all unemployed have been so for a year or more.
+As reported in the December 2011 California Labor Market Review (released January 2012), based on the Bureau of Labor Statistics Model and Current Population Survey, 45.7 percent, or almost one million, of those unemployed have been so for 27 weeks or more and approximately 34 percent of all unemployed have been so for a year or more.
 (Note: The number of unemployed is a broader estimate than only UI claimants.)

-In spite of this demand, EDD was able to provide various enhancements in the past year including, but not limited to, the following:
+In spite of this demand, the EDD was able to provide various enhancements in the past year and going forward, including, but not limited to, the following: